Skip to main content

 Urology

-• 6-12 wet diapers daily and 1-3 soft bowel movements daily
+• 6-12 wet diapers daily and 1-3 soft bowel movements daily.

-• Testicles should descend by 6 months of age
+• Testicles should descend by 6 months of age in boys.

 Considerations for Gynecology & Urology